Welcome to today's edition of the Rush 24-7 podcast.

 They said it was flat out wrong.

-Some Democrats can't even go on record it's so bad.
+Some Democrats can't even go on record.

 She added as a pro-choice person, I don't like being placed on the defensive by my leaders.

-Nayroll should pull that ad and move on.
+Nayrall should pull that ad and move on.

-Dellinger said he had disagreed with Robert's argument in the case about which the ad was made, but said he considered it unfair to give the impression that Roberts is somehow associated with the clinic bombers, said it would be regrettable if the only refutation of these assertions about Roberts came from groups opposed to abortion rights.
+Dellinger said he had disagreed with Roberts' argument in the case about which the ad was made, but said he considered it unfair to give the impression that Roberts is somehow associated with the clinic bombers.

-These are the groups that fund their re-election efforts.
+These are the groups that fund their reelection efforts.

-Uh Leahy said those outside lobbying groups, whether on the right or the left, they become, for me anyway, basically irrelevant.
+Leahy said those outside lobbying groups, whether on the right or the left, they become, for me anyway, basically irrelevant.

-They'll probably be offended by that, and I'm not saying that they shouldn't do what they do.
+And I'm not saying that they shouldn't do what they do.

 I just wish they didn't.

-Well, that's really taking a firm's stand.
+Well, that's really taking a firm stand.

-They'll probably be offended by what by that, and I'm not saying they shouldn't do what they do.
+And I'm not saying they shouldn't do what they do.

 I just wish they didn't.